Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Error analysis of the isoparametric finite element method

-We now focus on faces where $\Gamma^0_F$ is non-empty.
-Applying the methodology of geometric measure theory \cite{FEDERER2014}, the regularity condition $\nabla f \neq 0$ on $\Gamma^0_F$ guarantees the existence of a local tubular neighborhood.
-Within this neighborhood, we can construct coordinates $(s, r)$ where $s$ parametrizes $\Gamma^0_F$ and the normal coordinate $r$ satisfies the key equivalence
+We now focus on faces for which $\Gamma^0_F$ is non-empty.
+By the regular value condition $\nabla f \neq 0$ on $\Gamma^0_F$, there exists a tubular neighborhood of $\Gamma^0_F$ within $F$ (see, e.g., \cite{Lee2013}).
+In this neighborhood we can introduce coordinates $(s, r)$, where $s$ parametrizes $\Gamma^0_F$ and $r$ is a normal coordinate (in the direction of $\nabla f$).
+These coordinates satisfy the two-sided estimate